-In November 2015, the FASB issued ASU No. 2015-17, Balance Sheet Classification of Deferred Taxes ("ASU No. 2015-17"), to reduce complexity and simplify the reporting of deferred income tax liabilities and assets.
-Current GAAP requires an entity to separate deferred income tax liabilities into current and noncurrent amounts in a classified balance sheet.
-The amendments in this update require that deferred tax liabilities and assets be classified as noncurrent in a classified balance sheet.
+In November 2015, the FASB issued ASU No. 2015-17, Balance Sheet Classification of Deferred Taxes ("ASU 2015-17"), to reduce complexity and simplify the reporting of deferred income tax liabilities and assets.
+The amendments in this update require that all deferred tax liabilities and assets be classified as noncurrent in a classified balance sheet.
 The current requirement that deferred tax liabilities and assets of a tax-paying component of an entity be offset and presented as a single amount is not affected by the amendment of this Update.
-This standard is effective for the Company's annual periods beginning after December 15, 2017 and interim periods within annual periods beginning after December 15, 2018.
+This standard is effective for the Company's annual periods beginning after December 15, 2017 and interim periods within annual periods beginning after December 15, 2018, with earlier application permitted, and is not expected to have a significant effect on the Company's financial position other than reclassification of any short-term deferred tax attributes.
 The Company will adopt the new standard in fiscal year 2018.
 The Company maintains full valuation allowances on all deferred tax balances, and therefore, the adoption of this standard is not anticipated to have a material impact on its financial statements.

 In January 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) ("ASU No. 2016-02").
 Under the new guidance in ASU No. 2016-02, lessees will be required to recognize the following for all leases (with the exception of short-term leases) at the commencement date: 1) A lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and 2) A right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
 Under the new guidance, lessor accounting is largely unchanged, however, certain targeted improvements were made.
 ASU No. 2016-02 also simplifies the accounting for sale and leaseback transactions.
 Lessees (for capital and operating leases) and lessors (for sales-type, direct financing, and operating leases) must apply a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
 Lessees and lessors may not apply a full retrospective transition approach.
+The new standard also requires expanded disclosures regarding leasing arrangements.
 This standard is effective for the Company's annual periods beginning after December 15, 2019, including interim periods within those fiscal years.
 The Company will adopt the new standard in the first quarter of fiscal year 2020.
+The Company generally does not lease equipment or other capital assets, but does lease some of its facilities.
 The Company is currently evaluating the impact that this new standard will have on its financial statements.